 21. Release Your Inhibitions In The Red District

 Located in the heart of Shinjuku, Tokyo’s red district is Asia’s largest and the world’s most peculiar adult entertainment quarter.
 It features many hostess bars, massage parlours, cuddles cafes and love hotels.
 Many of these places are ran by the Yakuza, hence travellers are advised to be careful when pub crawling in the area.
+Don't forget to check out some adult only activities in Tokyo.

 22. Go Zen In Gyoen